Company Logo - Home Link

 Riding the 28 Tram at night means it could be a bit less crowded, and you’ll get a good view of the city lit up as the nightlife starts coming alive.

-If you’ve been at Sao Jorge Castle, you can make it all the way back to Bairro Alto.
+If you’ve been to Sao Jorge Castle, you can make it back to Bairro Alto.
 A great route to take is from R. Conceição to Bairro Alto.

 If you’re taking advantage of the Lisboa Card, this also comes with a free travel pass that can be used on the trams!